-(make-uninterned-symbol name [hash]) (uninterned-symbol? obj)

-The procedure make-uninterned-symbol returns a new uninterned symbol whose name is name and hash is hash.
-The name must be a string and the hash must be a nonnegative fixnum.
+''' (string->uninterned-symbol name [hash]) procedure (uninterned-symbol? obj) procedure The procedure string->uninterned-symbol returns a new uninterned symbol whose name is name and hash is hash.
+The name must be a string and the hash must '''

 The procedure uninterned-symbol? returns #t when obj is a symbol that is uninterned and #f otherwise.